 Dashlane helps you autofill your data on your computer and in your mobile device apps.
-We recommend that you update to the latest version of Dashlane and set up your Apple device to use Dashlane as your password manager.
+We recommend updating to the latest version of Dashlane and setting up your Apple device to use Dashlane as your password manager.
 Then you can access and autofill your Dashlane data.

 Minimum requirements for Apple devices